 Ingredients should be considered as any kind of material(s) (such as raw materials, substances, mixtures, bulky volume-building components etc.) intentionally used for/added to the fertilising product during manufacturing, or substances intentionally obtained by chemical reaction within the production process of the product.
 In some cases, ingredients may contain impurities, which should be excluded from the list of ingredients.

-For materials obtained by chemical reaction, only the reaction product must be declared (e.g.: ammonium nitrate, urea…).
+For materials obtained by chemical reaction, only the reaction product must be declared (for example, ammonium nitrate, urea, and not the precursors.

-In accordance with the FPR, all ingredients above 5 % by product weight shall be provided in descending order % by dry weight.
+In accordance with the FPR, all ingredients above 5 % by product weight shall be provided in descending order by the percentage of the dry weight.

 Further to the obligation of declaring all ingredients above 5 % by product weight, economic operators may decide to label ingredients that are below 5 % by product weight.
 When doing so, and in order to avoid confusing mandatory and voluntary labelling, these ingredients should be listed as additional information and not in the section of “ingredients”, where only ingredients of above 5 % by product weight are expected to be referenced.